hoanhan101/open-rec/THEORY.md

 challenge for scalability.

 The collaborative filtering we have seen so far is user centric.
-We could also perform item centric collaborative filering.
+We could also perform item centric collaborative filtering.
 The neighbours could be the nearest neighbours of a product rather than users.

 ### Latent factor based methods

-The baisc idea behind laten factor based methods is to take users and their ratings for different products and then identify hidden factors that influence a user's rating.
+The basic idea behind latent factor based methods is to take users and their ratings for different products and then identify hidden factors that influence a user's rating.
 The idea for this comes from a concept called Latent semantic indexing which is a way to find hidden factors which explains a document or a